jerry.peacockmalesd.org (Jerry Peacock), Eastern Oregon Regional Coordinator - Career, Technical and Secondary Programs, 541.473.4858

-A new video highlighting the Baker Technical Institute (BTI) debuted on April 5, 2016
+A video highlighting the Baker Technical Institute (BTI) debuted on April 5, 2016

 The Baker School District opened the institute in August 2014.
 It includes career pathways in construction, industrial and engineering systems, health services and agriculture.
 In addition to its offerings in career and technical education (CTE), the institute emphasizes science and math skills.